ElenaRgC/ElenaRgC/README.md

 - [ ] **Korean** :kr: Achieved a Level 2 in the&nbsp;[TOPIK](https://www.topik.go.kr/TWMAIN/TWMAIN0010.do)
 - [ ] **Japanese** :jp: Beginner, still not taken any test.

-### I also like to play videogames from time to time:

  <!-- steam-box start -->
  <!-- steam-box end -->